 NBC’s ‘Dateline: The Family Secret’ chronicles how Lloyd Ford, a father of three, was reported missing for nearly three decades before his remains were discovered, buried under his porch in Boise, Idaho, in September 2007.
 The episode features interviews with law enforcement officials and various family members, including the relative whose expose led to the discovery of the remains.
-If you’re interested in knowing more, including who killed Lloyd, we’ve your back.
-Let’s begin then, shall we?

 How Did Lloyd Ford Die?